📊 Quick Verdict:

 We will explore 10 key features to help you find the best fit for your needs.

-Video Recording✅ Up to 4K
+| Video Recording | ✅ Up to 4K | ❌ |

-File Format Reading✅ 20+ formats
+| File Format Reading | ❌ | ✅ 20+ formats |

-AI Audio Enhancement✅ Magic Dust
+| AI Audio Enhancement | ✅ Magic Dust | ❌ |

 1. Recording Studio

-3. Audio Editing
+3. Audio Editing Process

-4. Video Editing
+4. Video Editor

-Podcastle: Features a drag-and-drop video editor.
-It supports multi-camera layouts and 4K exports.
-You can switch between speaker views during group recordings.
+Podcastle: Features a drag-and-drop video editor that supports multi-camera layouts and 4K exports.
+Switch between speaker views during group recordings.
+The video editor handles intros, lower thirds, and captions without leaving the platform.

-5. AI Audio Enhancement
+5. AI Powered Audio Enhancement

 6. File Format Support

-7. Accessibility Features
+7. Accessibility & Learning Support

 8. Hosting & Distribution